hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 ### Option B: Chisel as a Sliver extension

+> **Optional workflow:** This is not a built-in Sliver feature.
+It relies on a third-party extension and should be used only after reviewing its source, licensing, compatibility, and behavior in an isolated lab.

 An extension workflow is available through community-maintained projects, including [MrAle98's Chisel fork](https://github.com/MrAle98/chisel).
-Treat third-party extensions as code you must review and test before use.

 ```bash
 # Attack machine: clone and build the extension
 git clone https://github.com/MrAle98/chisel
 cd chisel/
 mkdir -p ~/.sliver-client/extensions/chisel